Echocardiograms (Cardiac Ultrasound)

 Contrast Echocardiogram

-This is when a dye is injected into your vein during the Echocardiogram.
-The dye helps show your heart more clearly.
-This can be used to help diagnose if you have a hole in your heart.
+This type of Echocardiogram involves injecting a dye into your vein.
+The dye helps to show your heart more clearly on the monitor.
+This type of procedure can be used to help diagnose heart issues, such as a hole in your heart or blood clots.

 Recovering from an Echocardiogram

-If medicines are used to increase your heart rate, you may be asked to rest for up to an hour after the test.
-If you have an Echocardiogram as an outpatient procedure, you will be able to go home straight after the test and go about your day-to-day activities.
+As an Echocardiogram is an outpatient procedure, you are able to go home straight after the test and go about your day-to-day activities.

 Contact Us